LagoLunatic/dsvrandom/README.txt

 Q: Sometimes I can charge spells in midair?

-A: One of the many things the Skill Stats/Behavior option does is randomly allowing skills to be used in midair that normally only work on the ground.
+A: One of the things the Skill Stats/Behavior option does is randomly allowing skills to be used in midair that normally only work on the ground.